Configuration

 If you want a stable /__soot URL on the same dev server your team already runs, install the integration that matches your stack:

-These integrations expose SootSim on the existing dev server but do not auto-load sootsim.config.ts — see “How the config currently reaches the runtime” above.
+These integrations expose SootSim on the existing dev server but do not auto-load sootsim.config.ts, so apply module overrides with --replace (see “How the config reaches the runtime” above) when driving through a plugin.

 Ready to build?